antonfirsov/docs/2020/11-Nov/dotnet5/dotnet5.md

    * [Windows ARM64](https://github.com/dotnet/runtime/issues/36699) -- develop and deploy apps on Windows ARM64.
    * [Apple Silicon](https://github.com/dotnet/coreclr/pull/28051) -- aupport running x64 apps in the Rosetta 2 emulator.
    * [Web Assembly (wasm)](https://github.com/dotnet/runtime/issues/38367) -- build wasm apps and deploy in the browser, with Blazor and Mono.

+   The [.NET 5.0 Runtime Epics](https://github.com/dotnet/runtime/issues/37269) provide a more detailed set of highlights dedicated to the runtime and libraries.

 ## Framing .NET 5 w/.NET Framework and Xamarin Project